 Tis the season to be jolly or even better, be generous.
-Use your time or talents to help another person this Christmas, just one person or one family.
+Can you use your time or talents to help another person this Christmas, just one person or one family.

-You can donate to charity and this is a great help to these organisations to pay for their time to do good on your behalf, but maybe this year of COVID you could consider the giving of your time.
+You can donate to charity and this is a great help to these organisations to pay for their time to do good on your behalf.
+But maybe this year you could consider the giving of some of your time.
 By stepping up and volunteering, you can inspire others to do the same – imagine the power of that!

 We all have the power to make a difference and it is great to be able to do so.
 Christmas is a time when we can step out of our norm and do something different.
 Rather than feel inhibited, step out and make a difference, especially with all the negative effects of COVID, Ukraine and confusion of an expected recession.

 Twelve ways to make a difference at Christmas